REST API Extended addon

 Before we get started, be sure to install and activate AffiliateWP on your WordPress site.

-Once you’ve got AffiliateWP installed and your license is verified, you’ll be able to quickly install and activate the Affiliate Landing Pages add-on.
+Once you’ve got AffiliateWP installed and your license is verified, you’ll be able to quickly install and activate the REST API Extended addon.

 Your site now has a complete CRUD REST API for interacting with your affiliate data.